mozilla-l10n/localizer-documentation/src/webprojects/relay.md

 There are a few ways to report non-linguistic related bugs:

-* File an issue for Firefox Relay Website and Firefox Relay Add-on
+* File an issue for Firefox Relay Website and Firefox Relay Add-on.
 * Ping in the Matrix channel to the l10n PM responsible for the project.
 * Through Pontoon, click the REQUEST CONTEXT or REPORT ISSUE button next to the string and make a comment.
 This will notify the l10n PM in charge.
 * Send a direct email to the l10n PM responsible for the project.
 The email address can be found in the profile in Pontoon.